-Just a few miles inland from the Suffolk coast, Framlingham is famous for its ancient castle; whilst its surrounding villages harbour some fine flint churches and old traditional pubs, all with a pretty rural backdrop, great walking and the opportunity for quiet cycle rides across interesting and attractive countryside with only limited hills.
+Framlingham is famous for its ancient castle; fondly known as the 'Castle On The Hill' thanks to local singer Ed Sheeran.
+The surrounding villages are delightful and harbour some fine flint churches and old traditional pubs, all with a pretty rural backdrop.
+Great for walking and quiet cycle rides across interesting and attractive countryside with only limited hills.

-Only a couple of miles outside Framlingham is the tiny village of Kettleburgh which hugs the banks of the Deben river.
-The village has a fine church and a good local pub.
-For a peaceful Suffolk holiday, this is the place to be!
+Head South out of Framlingham for a couple of miles and you will find the tiny village of Kettleburgh which hugs the banks of the river.
+The village has a fine church and traditional local pub which is ideal for stopping off for a drink and a home-cooked meal after a long river walk.

-Another delightful village with a general stores and post office, a local pub just down the lane, the Sibton White Horse And of course there is Emmetts, with its world famous smoked hams and cheese along with the widest range of delicacies you could wish for - there is also a lovely cafe.
-Within walking distance of all is Rosecot (3) a beamed cottage of great character.
+Head East out of Dennington towards the coast and you will find another delightful village Peasenhall.
+With a general stores and post office, a local pub just down the lane, the Sibton White Horse And of course there is Emmetts, with its world famous smoked hams and cheese along with the widest range of delicacies you could wish for - there is also a lovely cafe.